mamaciel/Warzone-Scanning-Bot/README.md

 Main file is: Warzone Scanning Bot.py
 What you want to make sure you do is have the correct version of chromedriver.
 To do this, go to Google Chrome's about page and check which version you have of Chrome, for example I have 97.

 ![image](https://user-images.githubusercontent.com/47039827/150620152-56ea6a67-d0fb-4c15-8448-01ccdc3a7ac8.png)
 ![image](https://user-images.githubusercontent.com/47039827/150620192-f350a8c3-c8e7-45b1-92af-8925171f1d9c.png)

 Then, you want to go here (https://chromedriver.chromium.org/downloads) and download the appropriate version for your chrome browser.
 Extract the file and replace the chromedriver.exe in the repo for your appropriate version.
-My advice is to update your Chrome before doing this.
+My advice is to update Chrome before doing this.

 You also need to download pytesseract and include the path in the code.
 Just copy it and paste the path under line 21.